alex94945/app-agent/project-docs/architecture.md

 # System Architecture

-**Version:** 2.0
+**Version:** 2.1
-**Date:** July 17, 2024
+**Date:** July 14, 2025

 ## 1. Overview

 This document outlines the architecture of the LLM-powered AI Agent, a system designed to convert natural language prompts into fully functional Next.js web applications.
-The system is architected as a modular, tool-using AI agent that interprets user requests, plans and executes development tasks, and iteratively refines the generated application through a conversational interface.
+The system is architected as a modular, tool-using AI agent that interprets user requests, plans and executes development tasks, and iteratively refines a pre-existing template application through a conversational interface.

 The core principles guiding this architecture are:

 *   **Agent-Centric Design:** A central planner LLM orchestrates the entire workflow, deciding which tools to use and when, rather than following a rigid, predefined graph.
+*   **Modify-in-Place Workflow:** The agent begins with a base Next.js template and modifies it to meet user requirements, mirroring a real-world development process.
 *   **Modularity:** Each component (Gateway, Agent, Tools, LSP/PTY Managers) has a well-defined responsibility, enabling independent development, testing, and enhancement.
 *   **Asynchronous & Stream-First:** The system is built with `asyncio` from the ground up.
 The FastAPI Gateway uses WebSockets to stream events—from LLM thoughts to PTY logs—in real-time to the UI, providing immediate user feedback.
 *   **Robust Tooling:** The agent's capabilities are defined by a "Toolbelt" of functions that interact with the development environment through stable protocols like MCP (for shell/file ops) and LSP (for code intelligence).